conda/conda/docs/source/user-guide/tasks/manage-environments.rst

 (You may instead use ``conda env remove --name myenv``.)

-To verify that the environment was removed:
+To verify that the environment was removed, in your Terminal window or an Anaconda Prompt, run:

 .. code::